-Members were advised that a request had been received from Randalstown Cultural Awareness Association for permission to locate a clothing bank close to Neillsbrook Community Centre.
+Members are advised that a request has been received from Randalstown Cultural Awareness Association for permission to locate a clothing bank close to Neillsbrook Community Centre.

-It was understood that the clothing bank would be supplied by Cookstown Textiles in Randalstown and the Association would benefit from any income due.
+It is understood that the clothing bank would be supplied by Cookstown Textiles in Randalstown and the Association would benefit from any income due.

 Clothing banks have the potential to encourage recycling and so reduce landfill as well as generating small levels of income for the organisations who host the banks.
-Given the operational nature of the request and the delay caused by the cancellation of the April Community Planning Committee, the Chief Executive had approved the request on condition of the Association's commitment to manage the tidiness of the Bank and the surrounding area.
+Given the operational nature of the request and the delay caused by the cancellation of the April Community Planning Committee, the Chief Executive has approved the request on condition of the Association's commitment to manage the tidiness of the Bank and the surrounding area.

-Proposed by Councillor Dunlop Seconded by Councillor Robinson and agreed that Members note the approval to Randalstown Cultural Awareness Association to host a clothing bank close to Neillsbrook Community Centre with a condition relating to proper maintenance of the site.
+RECOMMENDATION: that Members note the approval to Randalstown Cultural Awareness Association to host a clothing bank close to Neillsbrook Community Centre with a condition relating to proper maintenance of the site.